-On Maui, the Grand Wailea is awesome for kids, they have watersides, kids camp, etc. On Oahu, the Hilton Hawaiian is great for kids, as is the Marriott Ko'olina. almost 7 years ago
+On Maui, the Grand Wailea is awesome for kids, they have watersides, kids camp, etc. On Oahu, the Hilton Hawaiian is great for kids, as is the Marriott Ko'olina. about 8 years ago

-They are completely different islands with different "vibes." it really depends what kind of vacation you are wanting to have - what activities, etc. keep in mind Kauai is the furthest north so will be "chillier" and typically gets more inclement weather. almost 7 years ago
+They are completely different islands with different "vibes." it really depends what kind of vacation you are wanting to have - what activities, etc. keep in mind Kauai is the furthest north so will be "chillier" and typically gets more inclement weather. about 8 years ago

 Thinking of moving to the Big Island and trying to decide between Hilo and Kailua-Kona...any thoughts besides wet vs. dry?

 Visiting and living on the Big Island are very different things.
 The first thing to consider is your commute time to work.
-(Keep in mind gas is roughly $4.50 per gallon.) if you won't be working, then lifestyle -including weather- will be your next consideration. almost 7 years ago
+(Keep in mind gas is roughly $4.50 per gallon.) if you won't be working, then lifestyle -including weather- will be your next consideration. about 8 years ago

 It really depends on your tolerance for old hotels needing renovation.
-I recommend the Palms Cliff House on the Hamakua coast, just north of Hilo. www.palmscliffhouse.com. almost 7 years ago
+I recommend the Palms Cliff House on the Hamakua coast, just north of Hilo. www.palmscliffhouse.com. about 8 years ago